MoTE: Mixture of Ternary Experts for Memory-efficient Large Multimodal Models: Hyper-parameters

 In this section, we present the detailed hyper-parameters used for the training of \our{} and full-precision up-cycling baseline MoE-LLaVA.
 For Stage I and Stage II, we adopt the same training recipe, data and hyper-parameters, for both \our{} and MoE-LLaVA.
 For Stage III, we use the learning rate and scheduler recommended by MoE-LLaVA for full-precision training.
 For \our{}, following BitNet, we use a much large learning rate and two-stage weight decay for ternary experts which is critical for the optimization of extremely low-bit training.

 We utilize \textit{torch.compile} to compile the PyTorch code in the quantization into optimized kernels, which significantly speed up the training of \our{}.
-As for the training of 1.5B model's up-cycling in Stage III, \our{} costs 43.3 hours on 16 NVIDIA A100 cards (40GB), while MoE-LLaVA uses 41.8 hours.
 Above all, \our{} has similar training time compared to full-precision up-cycling MoE-LLaVA.